rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 {% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_Swim04 (The course).JPEG" description="Rajram Talab, sunrise in horizon" %}

 At 6:50am, the swim was open.
 It was staggered start, 6 athletes every 10 seconds.
 The swim start was little rough - lot of jostling and kicking.
-I quickly realized that swim buoy was not a dumb idea.
+I quickly realized that swim buoy was a very dumb idea.
 First of all, It was slowing me down.
 And then it was not even needed as there were ropes throughout the loop.
 But anyway, too late in the game.
 The swim buoy was borrowed from a friend.
 Otherwise I would have unlatched it and continued with out it.

 Swimming comfortably, I reached the 900m loop.
 I checked the time elapsed - 36 min. **DAMN**!!!
 I knew I was slow, but not this slow!!!
 Calculating, I realized I was in serious risk to miss the swim cutoff of 70 min.
 My race would have been over even before I reached the bike.
+I strongly suspect the slow speed was due to the drag caused by swim buoy.

 I accelerated the return leg.
 Good thing is I was feeling calm and swim form was coming back.
-I strongly suspect the slow loop was due to buoy.
 Pushing a bit, I finished the return loop was done in 31 min, overall swim in in 67 min.
 Phew!!!
 I made it just 3 min before the cutoff.

 Other than almost missing the cut-off, I was happy the way swim felt.
 No fatigue, no panic.